 About the European Union

-The European Union is a unique economic and political union between 28 European countries that together cover much of the continent.
+The European Union is a unique economic and political cooperation between 28 European countries that together represent 508 million people.

-The EU was created in the aftermath of the Second World War.
-The first steps were to foster economic cooperation: the idea being that countries that trade with one another become economically interdependent and so more likely to avoid conflict.
+The EU was created in the aftermath of Second World War.
+The first steps were to foster economic cooperation.
+It was the idea of Europe's founding father Jean Monnet that countries who are trading intensively with each other become economically interdependent and therefore avoid political conflicts.
 The result was the European Economic Community (EEC), created in 1958, and initially increasing economic cooperation between six countries: Belgium, Germany, France, Italy, Luxembourg and the Netherlands.
 Since then, a huge single market has been created and continues to develop towards its full potential.